jbloit/portfolio-intl/src/pages/talenschoolJouer.en.md

 ## *Playing together* app

 This app allow to deploy an orchestra in the classroom.
-Each student picks an instrument and can change the volume and the ornemations.
+Each student picks an instrument and can change the volume and the ornementations.

 ![Jouer Ensemble](../img/talenschool/App01-Capture-592x419@2x.png)